RateCity.com.au

 article cover image

-• Hold the amount until you make your decision
+• Hold the funds temporarily until you make your decision

 • Make a partial withdrawal and reinvest the balance

-You can hold the amount for a brief period after the maturity date.
-However, if you don’t take any action, the institution may roll over the entire amount into a new deposit for the same period.
+If you don’t take any action when your term deposit matures, the institution may roll over the entire amount into a new deposit for the same period.
 The interest is paid at the current rate when the new TD is opened.
 Though this may be a good way to build your savings, the current rate may not be competitive.

 You can either renew the deposit with the current bank or shop around for another one that may offer more competitive rates.
-Generally, the longer the period, the higher is the interest rate; however, this may not always be the case.
-It’s worth spending some time to do your research before you renew the deposit.
+Be mindful that longer terms don’t always guarantee higher interest rates, so it may be worth spending some time to do your research before you renew the deposit.

-Another option is to withdraw the entire amount to invest elsewhere Alternatively, you could withdraw the money and open a high-interest savings account.
+Another option is to withdraw the entire amount to invest elsewhere.
+Alternatively, you could withdraw the money and open a high-interest savings account, which is another popular low-risk investment option.

 Can I withdraw my money before the term deposit maturity?

-Once a TD is opened, you’re not allowed to withdraw it before the maturity date.
+Once you open a term deposit, you’re not allowed to withdraw it before the maturity date.
 This ensures you aren’t tempted to use the money elsewhere.

 While early withdrawal is difficult, it isn’t impossible.
 You’ll often need to give notice to the institution and also pay the prepayment costs.
 The interest is also recalculated, and sometimes you may have to repay a portion of the interest already earned on the deposit.